 - Improve the working conditions, safety and livelihoods of waste pickers and other marginalized and vulnerable waste collectors and sorters

 - Establish more secure and sustainable livelihoods for waste collectors/sorters by providing an alternative revenue stream for recovered waste plastic and buffering incomes from the volatility and price swings associated with global recycled material markets

 - Increased transparency and uniformity to track commitments and actions from industry players

-- Motivate the recovery and recycling (or proper disposal) of ~50-100% more waste plastic than would be credited, translating into net-positive (rather than net-zero) waste reduction benefits from corporates participating in the 3RCM
+- Motivate the recovery and recycling (or proper disposal) of more waste plastic than would be credited, translating into net-positive (rather than net-zero) waste reduction benefits from corporate participation

 For local authorities and national governments:

 - Incentivize voluntary investment and action in new and expanded recovery and recycling projects to meet or complement municipal and regional waste needs without needing to establish and manage new government programs